 Lady Isabelle was one of the larger of the inland waterways fleet while being one of the smallest of the sea going boats but nevertheless she is a proud and bona fide member of the Association of Dunkirk Little Ships (ADLS) .
 Undoubtedly she would have struggled to cross the Channel but according to 'The Little Ships of Dunkirk' by Christian Brann she arrived on La Panne beach amid heavy shelling.
 She could cut through calm water at 12 knots thanks to her powerful 6 cylinder Gray marine engine.
 Apparently her Staines based owners never forgave the boatyard which allowed their precious Gibbs to be requisitioned !

 Interestingly during one of the phases of her long history Lady Isabelle won a prize in the sixties for adventurous cruising.
-What would her owners have made of her membership of the Balboa Yacht Club in Newport Beach ?
+What would her owners have made of her membership of the Balboa Yacht Club in Newport Beach?
+Lady Isabelle would like to return to the UK to celebrate her centenary and to participate in the next Dunkirk return.
+With her convenient length she would fit nicely into a container for the crossing.
+If the idea of repatriation appeals to you please ask us to obtain a shipping quote.

-Who will commit to the next decade ?
-Or at least to the next Dunkirk return in 2025 ?
-We await recent images to add to the website.
+Who will commit to the next decade?
+Or at least to the next Dunkirk return in 2025?

 For more information please ring the office on 01491 578870 and ask to speak to Gillian.